Auto Products Liability

 When a party files a claim for damages resulting from defective vehicle parts or equipment, that individual brings an auto products liability claim.
 To be successful, the claimant must establish that:

 - The product or part at issue was unreasonably hazardous.

 - The defect in the product or part was the cause of the claimant's injury.

-If you have been injured as the result of a defect in a product or part, be sure to retain any and all documents related to the accident and injury, including manuals, photographs, and medical records and bills.
+If you have been injured due to a defect in a product or part, retain any and all documents related to the accident and injury, including manuals, photographs, medical records, and bills.

 Other products liability theories include breach of express or implied warranties.
-Warranties typically assure that a product is of sound quality and/or will work when reasonably used.
-Accordingly, for example, if a product fails to work the way a manufacturer warrants the product to work, and someone is injured as a result of the defect, the manufacturer may be liable for a breach of that warranty.
+Warranties ensure that a product is sound quality and/or will work when reasonably used.
+Accordingly, for example, if a product fails to work the way a manufacturer warrants the product to work, and someone is injured due to the defect, the manufacturer may be liable for a breach of that warranty.

 Some examples of the most common motor vehicle product or part defects that are often the subject of personal injury and products liability claims include: